cfshi/coronavirus/proposal.md

 SSRN) and peer-reviewed (by search Google Schoolar, PubMed, Embase, Medline, and OVID)
 - Official health websites:  WHO, [US CDC](https://www.cdc.gov/coronavirus/index.html), [National Health Commission of PRC](http://en.nhc.gov.cn/index.html), [Canada PHAC](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html), [Taiwan CDC](https://www.cdc.gov.tw/En), [Singapore CDC](https://www.ncid.sg/Pages/default.aspx), [Hong Kong CDC]()

-Social media in China was not included in this study.
-Our main interest is to study how the public react and understand coronavirus in selected countries outside China because .
+For contextual-discourse analysis, we will add sources (e.g., [Central China Normal Univeristy](http://news.ccnu.edu.cn/index.htm), []Wuhan University(https://www.whu.edu.cn/xxfy/) etc for our contextual analysis.

 Main newspapers in China and their official health bureau websites are included for analysis but not social media.
-First, access to their social media is limited.
-Secondly, mass media in China are under government supervision \cite{}
+Social media such as twitter and Facebook are barred in China.
+Yet, there are information and coverage about the outbreak inside China in the media we analyze either from direct interview or re-twittes.

 - Coding Guideline: